edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 your own environment files.

 ~~~
-name: machine-learning-env
+name: rnaseq-env
+channels:
+  - bioconda
 dependencies:
-  - ipython
-  - matplotlib
+  - salmon
-  - pandas
+  - samtools
-  - pip
+  - fastqc
-  - python
+  - nextflow
-  - scikit-learn
+  - snakemake
 ~~~
 {: .language-yaml}

-This `environment.yml` file would create an environment called `machine-learning-env` with the most current and mutually compatible versions of the listed packages (including all required dependencies).
+This `environment.yml` file would create an environment called `rnaseq-env` with the most current and mutually compatible versions of the listed packages (including all required dependencies).
 The newly created environment would be installed inside the `~/miniconda3/envs/` directory, unless we specified a different path using `--prefix`.